buildingSMART/IFC4.3.x-development/docs/schemas/core/IfcProcessExtension/Types/IfcTaskTypeEnum.md

 Transportation or delivery of something.

 ### MAINTENANCE
-Tasks required to keep an object it good working order.
+Tasks required to keep an object in good working order.

 ### MOVE
 Moving things from one place to another.